William Tidball: Career

 At the 2022 British National Track Championships in Newport, Wales he won a British title after winning the scratch event.

 Tidball won his second national title at the 2023 British Cycling National Track Championships, he won the Team Pursuit for the first time, as part of the Saint Piran team.

+At the 2026 Commonwealth Games in Glasgow, Tidball was a member of the English line-up that won gold in the team pursuit.
+Joining the team as a replacement following illness to a teammate on the day of the race, Tidball helped England defeat Australia in the final.